isykasle/ApiRequests/README.md

 DDL database schema:

-The ddl database schema of moviedb database is the zip file named workable_assignment_Yannis_Sykas_Leriotis,which is the deliverable of all the tasks.
+The ddl database schema of moviedb database is the moviedb.sql file

 To run the project: